LSSTDESC/lsstdesc-diffsky/README.rst

 Available Catalogs
 ------------------
-A mock catalalog is available at NERSC and is called roman_rubin_2023_v1.1.0.
+The mock catalalog generated for the Roman/Rubin 2023 image simulations is available at NERSC and is called roman_rubin_2023_v1.1.2.

 Working at NERSC